 I have been travelling in Africa for over three decades.
 In that time, I have been on countless safaris; by Land Rover, on foot, by canoe and horseback, up and down mountains and valleys.
 The sense of wonder and appreciation of natural beauty has never left me.
 There are, of course, individual animals which I prefer above all others.
 Some are large, very large and some small but all, for some reason or other, have endeared themselves towards me.
 I will start with the very large.

-It is a difficult road to reach the lodge climbing the rocky Zuurberg Pass, but that also is part of Africa; it should never be too easy.
+It is a difficult road to reach this exceptional Eastern Cape lodge climbing the rocky Zuurberg Pass, but that also is part of Africa; it should never be too easy.
 On arrival in this miniature Eden, it is another story.
 The rooms are made out of canvas and wood perched on stilts with wide decks maximising the mountainous and bush views.
-Every comfort is catered for with spa baths, and Hemingway safari inspired decoration.
+Every comfort is catered for with spa baths and Hemingway safari-inspired decoration.
 The public rooms and mess areas overlook a vast watering hole or communal bath for elephants if you prefer.
 No, this is no hardship, and that is the other side of Africa; you are here to enjoy certain romantic comforts!

 Driving back down the pass, you can take a more conventional if equally appealing safari in the Addo National Park, originally designed to conserve a heavily poached elephant population but for the sheer sensual pleasure of being up close and personal to these magnificent creatures, I could not recommend this experience strongly enough.